A generic landing page call to action is stopping you from getting conversions.

 Will you click the call to action text if it appears on a landing page in place of the button?
 Perhaps you won’t even notice that it is there.
 A button is required for a call to action.
 You also need to pay attention to your call to action button design.

 Opting for an oval, rectangular, or any other shape that matches the overall design of your landing page will make the CTA button clickable.
+But ensure that it looks clickable with the help of shadows, outline, and a good color.

 Statistics state that more than 79% of smartphone users have used mobile devices to make purchases and 40% of users who encounter a bad mobile experience switch to competitors.